ambrop72/aprinter/README.md

   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
   * Serial communication using the defacto RepRap protocol.
 Maximum baud rate on AVR is 115200.
   * Homing, including homing of multiple axes at the same time.
 Either min- or max- endstops can be used.
+    Endstops are only used during homing and not for detecting collisions.
-  * Line motion with acceleration control and cartesian speed limit (F parameter).
+  * Line motion with acceleration control and speed limit (F parameter to G0/G1).
-    Speed limit in case of E-only motion is not implemented.
     The speed is automatically limited to not overload the MCU with interrupts.
+    However the semantic of F differs somehow from other firmwares; the speed limit is interpreted as euclidean if G1/G0 specifies at least one of X/Y/Z, and as extruder speed limit otherwise.
   * Look-ahead to preserve some speed on corners.
 By default, on AVR, planning takes the previous 3 moves into account.
     This can be increased in the configuration, but this also increases the chance of buffer underruns , which cause the print to temporarily pause while the buffer refills.